What do all the different bike helmet safety certifications mean?

 MIPS (multi-directional impact protection system) is the best known technology some brands incorporate into their helmets.
 It is claimed to reduce concussion risk from head impacts by diminishing rotational forces.

 It’s not the be-all and end-all for helmet safety though.
-The first (Giro Aries Spherical) and third (Specialized Prevail 3) safest road helmets according to Virginia Tech don’t have MIPS.
+The first (Giro Aries Spherical) and third (Specialized Prevail 3) safest road bike helmets according to Virginia Tech don’t have MIPS.

 Proprietary helmet safety technologies